ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 This isn't groundbreaking: cut, copy, and paste are indispensable features that have never had dedicated keys on any standardized modern layout.
 You don't reach across the keyboard for a key, you *chord* Ctrl (or Cmd) + X, C, or V. Your fingers never leave the 40% portion of the keyboard.
 I'm just taking that same logic and applying it to the arrow keys.

-Take a look at your Caps Lock key: it's a useless cunt of a key taking up prime home row real estate.
+Take a look at your Caps Lock key: it's a useless little bitch of a key taking up prime home row real estate.
 With the magic of programmable mechanical keyboards, we can transform it into a key that opens up a layer with things like Enter, Backspace, Delete, and arrow keys all within easy reach of home row.
 Yes, it takes a little elbow grease to get there.
 Yes, it takes some retraining of your muscle memory... but for serious typists, the payoff can be significant.
 And fun to configure!

 The takeaway: ditching the "one key, one function" paradigm for the "chording and layering" paradigm can lead to gains in efficiency, speed, and ergonomics for those willing to learn.